And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 A lot of people have no idea that Trump is headed for a historic defeat.

-That's why I think the larger the defeat, in a sense, the healthier it will be for the Republican Party, at least if it doesn't bring Paul Ryan's speakership down with him, and there's a kind of healthy divide of government.
+That's why I think the larger the defeat, in a sense, the healthier it will be for the Republican Party, at least if it doesn't bring Paul Ryan's speakership down with him and there's a kind of healthy divide of government, because it might be a wake-up call to those Republicans who have existed in this little thought bubble of their own that this isn't a winning form of politics.

-Um then this election, uh not only does Florida fall to Hillary Clinton, but this election overall.
+Then this election, not only does Florida fall to Hillary Clinton, but this election overall could, you know, we could be talking landslide.

-And so uh Hillary Clinton today is more likely to win in a landslide that would not only have an impact on this race, but realign the country politically to some extent than Donald Trump is to win narrowly or at all.
+And so Hillary Clinton today is more likely to win in a landslide that would not only have an impact on this race, but realign the country politically to some extent than Donald Trump is to win narrowly or at all.

 I mean, let's say it is a four-point margin.

-that would translate to an electoral majority and probably electoral landslide for Hillary Clinton.
+That would translate to an electoral majority and probably electoral landslide for Hillary Clinton.

-This could be tight, or it could be a landslide for Hillary.
+This could be tight or it could be a landslide for Hillary.

 GOB officials now fear that if Donald Trump loses by a landslide, he could take down the congressional majorities with him.

-So the technical term for that, if she's anywhere near your prediction would be blowout.
+So the technical term for that, if she's anywhere near your prediction, would be blowout.

-I give a landslide, I don't know.
+I don't know.

 That's what she's lacking, actually.

-All right, 24 now till the top of the hour 800 941 Sean, our toll free telephone number, you want to be a part of the program.
+Sean, our toll-free telephone number, you want to be a part of the program?

 How can the media be so wrong and so arrogant and so abusive of you, the American people?